 The new technology allows for the printing of components with highly complex geometric shapes.
-This is helpful in the construction of satellite antennae or hand prosthetics.
+This is helpful in for instance the construction of satellite antennae or hand prosthetics.
 The team also says that it reduces material waste.

 While the company is still operating out of the ETH premises, they hope to scale up and move out soon.
 New staff will be joining them as they expand with four new members set to join by the end of the year.
 They are fine-tuning it for market specification as of now.
 The company is confident that there is a place for CFRP printing in several industries and know of multiple enthusiastic parties that are eagerly awaiting it.